Daino360/DLA-Labs/README.md

 conda create -n transformers -c conda-forge transformers datasets matplotlib scikit-learn torchvision pytorch-gpu accelerate sentencepiece jupyterlab ipywidgets tqdm conda activate transformers
 ```
+### Step 3: Run the notebooks
 Launch Jupyter:
 ```
 jupyter lab
 ```

-### Step 3: Run the notebooks
  - LAB 1:
 LAB1 was executed in Google Colab using a free NVIDIA T4 GPU.
-You can run Lab1-CNN.ipynb directly in Colab.
+You can run Lab1-CNN.ipynb directly in Colab or on Jupyter Notebook.
 No setup is required beyond installing packages within the notebook.
 - LAB 2:
 Open LAB2/Lab2-DRL.ipynb to run the experiments.
 Pre-trained models (*.pth) are already included in the folder for reproducibility.